Imran Khan is rumouredly dating Lekha Washington? Here's all you need to know about her

-MUMBAI: Aamir Khan’s nephew Imran Khan made a smashing debut with Jaane Tu Ya Jaane Na, but unfortunately after a couple of hits, he starred in back-to-back flops.
-Imran has left acting and his last release was Katti Batti which had hit the big screens in 2015.
+MUMBAI: Aamir Khan’s nephew Imran Khan made a smashing debut with Jaane Tu Ya Jaane Na, but unfortunately, after a couple of hits, he starred in back-to-back flops.
+Imran has left acting and his last release was Katti Batti which hit the big screens in 2015.

 Well, Imran has kept himself away from the paparazzi and he is also not active on Instagram.
 However, recently, he was spotted by the paparazzi and he wasn’t clicked alone.
 He was accompanied by Lekha Washington.